awknode/homelab-2/docs/apps/admin/zfs-iscsi/README.md

 id_rsa_truenas.pub
 ```

-enter the contents of id_rsa_truenas.pub in the authorized_keys section of the truenas user. the private key will be used in the config of the democratic-csi argocd app.
+enter the contents of id_rsa_truenas.pub in the authorized_keys section of the truenas root user. ( I am only using truenas to provide storage for my k3s, if you run other apps conside creating a dedidated user on truenas). the private key will be used in the config of the democratic-csi argocd app.

+Note: you need to go to Services to enable the SSH server.

 ![create user](../../img/truenas/../../../img/truenas/create-user-dcsi.png)